-First, a program of regional congestion mitigation strategies is developed as part of the transportation planning process.
-A list of ongoing activities and recommended future actions has been developed.
-A general prioritization of these strategies is also proposed.
+First, a program of regional congestion mitigation strategies is developed as part of the transportation planning process (see the list of strategies in the “Congestion Mitigation Strategies” section.
 Admittedly, some regional solutions offer relatively small advantages to specific congested locations.
-However, on an aggregate basis, combinations of these regional strategies will have measurable effects.
+However, on an aggregate basis, combinations of these regional strategies can have measurable effects.

 Second, site specific congestion mitigation strategies are encouraged in two ways.
-Sponsors of new capacity projects must begin to explore operational enhancements to new traffic capacity which could improve and maintain the level of service of the new capacity project as well as reduce the demand for single occupant vehicles.
-A checklist of operational enhancements and demand management appropriate for each highway functional class has been compiled.
+Sponsors of new capacity projects must continue to explore operational enhancements to new traffic capacity, which could improve and maintain the LOS of the new capacity project, as well as reduce the demand for single occupant vehicles.
+A checklist of operational enhancements and demand management strategies appropriate for each highway functional class has been compiled and can be found in the “Helpful Links and Downloads” section.
 WFRC staff make follow-up visits to individual project sponsors to review appropriate congestion mitigation strategies.
-City and county planners also identify congested locations in the region as target projects for congestion mitigation strategies to be implemented using funds from the Congestion Mitigation/Air Quality program.
+City and county planners also target projects in an effort to implement congestion mitigation strategies using funds from the Congestion Mitigation and Air Quality (CMAQ) program.

-Although engineers, planners, and economists often have a preferred "solution" to congestion and mobility challenges, there really is no single solution.
-To be effective, one needs to examine how congestion mitigation actions complement one another and, over the long run, how these actions will influence future travel patterns.
+Although engineers, planners, and economists often have a preferred “solution” to congestion and mobility challenges, there really is no single solution.
+To be effective, one needs to examine how congestion mitigation actions complement one another and, over the long-term, how these actions will influence future travel patterns.

-In order to evaluate the need for additional capacity, WFRC staff modeled highway level of service under two conditions.
-The CMP includes modeling a "no-build" scenario (existing highway network, future travel demand, and future transit service) and a "CMP" scenario which adds TSM and TDM strategies to the "no-build" scenario.
-Each TSM and TDM strategy is defined in mathematical terms in the travel demand model as a factored amount of the modeled capacity or demand as appropriate for each strategy and the functional class of the link in question.
-Each link in the model can then be analyzed to determine if TSM and TDM strategies alone can meet projected demand or if additional capacity is warranted
+In order to evaluate the need for additional capacity, WFRC staff models roadway LOS under two conditions.
+The CMP includes modeling a “no-build” scenario (existing highway network, future travel demand, and future transit service) and a “CMP” scenario which adds TSM and TDM strategies to the “no-build” scenario.
+Appropriate TSM and TDM strategies are defined in mathematical terms in the travel demand model as increased speed or reduced volume.
+Each link in the model can then be analyzed to determine if TSM and TDM strategies alone can meet projected demand or if additional capacity is warranted.